temporalio/temporal-learning/docs/getting_started/go/hello_world_in_go/index.md

 ```
 <!--SNIPEND-->

-Like the Worker you created, this program uses `client.Dial` to connect to the Temporal server.
-It then specifies a [Workflow ID](https://docs.temporal.io/dev-guide/go/foundations/#workflow-id) for the Workflow, as well as the Task Queue.
-The Worker you configured is looking for tasks on that Task Queue.
-Your shared constant ensures you're using the same Task Queue name here.

-In the `run` function you check to see if there are at least two arguments passed.
-You need to check for two arguments because `process.argv` includes the Node.js executable path and the script path as the first two elements, so the actual command-line arguments start at index 2.
+In the `main` function you check to see if there are at least one argument passed and then capture the user's name from the arguments.

-The `run` function then sets up a connection to your Temporal Server, invokes your Workflow, passes in an argument for the `name`, and assigns the Workflow a unique identifier with Nanoid.
+The `main` function then sets up a connection to your Temporal Server, invokes your Workflow, passes in an argument for the `name`, and assigns the Workflow a unique identifier using a UUID.
 The client dispatches the Workflow on the same Task Queue that the Worker is polling on.
 That's why you used a constant to ensure the Task Queue name is consistent.
 If there's a mismatch, your Workflow will execute on a different Task Queue and there won't be any Workers polling for tasks.

 :::note Specify a Workflow Id